-The "Godfather" of AI’s Dire Warning… And How You Can Prepare NOW
+The "Godfather" of AI’s Dire Warning… and How You Can Prepare NOW

 InvestorPlace - Stock Market News, Stock Advice & Trading Tips

 October 8 was a bittersweet day for Geoffrey Hinton.
-That’s the day he and John Hopfield were awarded a Nobel Prize in Physics.
+That’s the day the Royal Swedish Academy of Sciences awarded him and John Hopfield the 2024 Nobel Prize in Physics.

-But just as Alfred Nobel came to regret his invention – dynamite – that would be used as a weapon of war, Hinton at least partially regrets his work.
+But just as Alfred Nobel came to regret his invention that would be used as a weapon of war – dynamite – Hinton at least partially regrets his work.

 Since May 2023, he’s been warning folks about the dangers posed by this burgeoning technology.
 In fact, he publicly resigned from Alphabet Inc. (GOOG) to be able to speak out more freely about it.

-And last Tuesday, when asked about the effect that AI would have on our society, he said:
+And last Tuesday, when asked about the effect that AI would have on our society, Hinton said:

 It will be comparable with the industrial revolution.
 But instead of exceeding people in physical strength, it’s going to exceed people in intellectual ability.
 We have no experience of what it’s like to have things smarter than us.

-Note: Editor’s Note: My InvestorPlace colleague Louis Navellier believes a “reset” in the market will present new investment opportunities… and this resent is coming soon.